melowntech/vts-mapproxy/docs/resources.md

 if nothing else is mapped on the surface.
 Otherwise surface is completely texture less.

 All `surface-dem` input datasets are registered in internal map od available DEM's under its `group-id` identifier and can be referenced from various `geodata`resources for 2D features heightcofing.
-See meore in `geodata` resources documentation.
+See more in `geodata` resources documentation.
 Optionially, input dataset can be registered in this map under an alias.

 ```javascript